rahulrajdixit/IPv4-Checker/README.md

 - I had made this tool some time back.
 If anyone wants to improve the code, then please feel free to contribute.

 ## **Introduction**
 This is a simple IPv4 (IP Address) Checker.
-This small tool can:-
+It can do the following:-
  1) Help find out the details regarding the IP Address (Class, Subnet Mask).
  2) Analyse the given IP Address and then determine any kinds of errors in the input/format/etc.